learn-co-curriculum/phase-0-git-pushing-code/README.md

 To connect your local repository to the newly created GitHub repository, you must add a new remote to a remote name.
-Adding a remote involves giving `git` a "short name" and a "repository path".
+Adding a remote involves giving `git` a "short name" and a "repository path."
 You copied the repository path from GitHub a few steps above.

 The repository path is a long bunch of technical words.
 The creators of Git